 I have had a fair deal of distro-hopping over the years.
 The journey was well worth it and fun to take, so I wanted to share the highlights with you.

-So at one point, I ran a linux-triple-boot on my PC.
+At one point I ran a linux-triple-boot on my PC to test several operating systems.
 Yeah you read that right, triple.
 OS-prober had as much fun as I had maintaining it.

 A walk through time